ShaikhaAlfalasi/brain-tumor-classification/README.md

 - No Tumor

 This project compares classical ML models with a CNN-based deep learning model to evaluate which approach performs better for medical image classification.
+Developed as the final project for the *Introduction to Artificial Intelligence* course at the University of Sharjah.

 ---